 - ½ cup fresh basil leaves

 - 1 pint yellow and red cherry tomatoes or use one color

 - extra virgin olive oil for garnish

 - fresh ground black pepper for garnish

 - Makes 6-8 generous servings***

-- Remove bay leaves then blend soup with an immersion blender or stand blender.
+Remove bay leaves and add basil to the soup.
+Then blend with an immersion blender or stand blender.
 If using a stand blender, allow the mixture to cool a bit before blending.
 It’s also a good idea to leave the center cap of the blender lid off and cover it with several layers of paper toweling.
 (If too much heat builds up in the blender container, it can cause an explosion.)
 Leave the soup a bit chunky, not super smooth.

 Taste and add a bit more salt, if needed.
 Serve soup hot topped with halved Ciliegine (see note below), cherry tomato halves and small fresh basil leaves.
 If your basil leaves are large, just slice them thinly.
 Drizzle each serving with a teaspoon of olive oil and a shower of fresh ground black pepper.